NickSomsen/Course5_project/README.md

 # Course5_project pipeline

 This pipeline takes a fasta file and makes an msa, then uses hmmbuild to create a hmmprofile and searches a given database to find more sequences matching the profile.
-Finally it also makes a fasta file from the hmmsearch results so it can be used again
+Finally it also makes a fasta file from the hmmsearch results so it can be used again.

 input:
 - fasta file